elmbridge/curriculum/Introduction.md

 ### Installing Elm

-If you haven't done so already, follow [the official Elm guide](https://guide.elm-lang.org/get_started.html) for installing the language platform.
+If you haven't done so already, follow [the official Elm guide](https://guide.elm-lang.org/get_started.html) for installing the language platform. **Note for Windows users:** You might want to check our [handy Windows installation checklist](Special Installation Notes.md) to guide you through installation.

 You can verify everything is working by launching the Elm REPL ([What is a REPL?](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) by running the following command in your terminal: